Algorithmic aspects of immersibility and embeddability: Computing all smoothings of a PL manifold

-It remains to describe algorithms for constructing and classifying exotic spheres.
-In every dimension $k$, the exotic spheres are classified by a finite abelian group $\Theta_k$ whose group operation is connect sum.
+To give detailed instructions for steps (1) and (3), we must describe algorithms for constructing and classifying exotic spheres.
+In every dimension $k$, the exotic spheres are classified by a finite abelian group $\Theta_k$ whose group operation is connected sum.
 To perform steps (1) and (3), it would be enough to have an algorithm which, given a smooth manifold PL homeomorphic to the sphere, computes the corresponding element of $\Theta_k$.
-By the stability of smoothing theory, for step (1), we must simply test whether the element of $\Theta_k$ corresponding to some arbitrarily chosen $S^{k-1}$ fiber is zero.
-For step (3), we can generate all the necessary exotic disks by iterating over all possible piecewise polynomial smooth maps from subdivisions of $\partial\Delta^{k+1}$ to $\mathbb{R}^{2k+1}$ until we find representatives for every element of $\Theta_k$.
+For step (1), we must simply test whether the element of $\Theta_k$ induced by $f_{k-1}|\partial V_{k-1} \cap \sigma$ is zero.
+For step (3), we can generate all the exotic spheres by iterating over all possible piecewise polynomial smooth maps from subdivisions of $\partial\Delta^{k+1}$ to $\mathbb{R}^N$ until we find representatives for every element of $\Theta_k$.
 Then we can get the desired disks by cutting out a $k$-simplex from each of these.

 In fact, we find something slightly weaker.
 To analyze the group $\Theta_k$, we look at the original paper of Kervaire and Milnor \cite{KerMil} where it is defined, as well as an expository paper of Levine \cite{Levine} which fills in certain details developed later.
 It turns out that $\Theta_k$ naturally fits into an exact sequence, whose terms we will define later: